Skip to content

 Is there a difference between signs of the second coming, and prophecies of the second coming?

-If these signs are critical to God's purposes, God's grand scheme and plan, would it be too bold of me to say that He did kind of a shit job of selecting what signs for us to watch for?
-"You'll know Jesus is coming soon when things are exactly as they have been for centuries."
+If these signs are critical to God's purposes, God's grand scheme and plan, would it be too bold of me to say that He has done a pretty shit job of selecting what signs for us to watch for?
+It's as if He's saying "you'll know Jesus is coming soon when things are exactly as they have been for centuries."

 I don't want to be needlessly cynical and snarky, but I'll make up some nonsensical examples that, to me, fit this same energy:

 • "And the sun, yea even the very light of our heavens, will rise up from the east, and it shall thence set in the west.
 Even so, amen."
-Framing it in 16th century English makes it sound profound, so it must be special this time around.
+Framing it in 16th century English makes it seem profound, so it must be special this time!

 • "One land shall experience both a drought and abundance, a dearth and a flood, even amid the same hour."
 California shares borders with both Oregon and Arizona.
 It has rainy forests and deserts, and both climates exist "in the same land."